Continuing Education Activity

 Congenital adrenal hyperplasia (CAH) is an autosomal recessive disease emerging from mutations of genes for enzymes that lead to the biochemical steps of production of glucocorticoids, mineralocorticoids, or sex steroids from cholesterol by the adrenal glands.
 Most of these diseases involve the excessive or deficient production of sex steroids that can alter the development of primary or secondary sex characteristics in some affected infants, children, or adults.
 Sometimes, deficient production of mineralocorticoids can lead to severe salt-wasting, increasing neonatal morbidity, and mortality.
-Universal newborn screening for CAH, done in the U.S. and many developed countries, is recommended for early diagnosis and institution of therapy.
+Universal newborn screening for CAH, done in the U.S. and many developed countries, is recommended for early diagnosis and institution of therapy..

-CAH most commonly results from mutations or deletions of CYP21A.
+Congenital adrenal hyperplasia most commonly results from mutations or deletions of CYP21A.
 This mutation produces a 21-hydroxylase deficiency in 90%-95% of adrenal hyperplasia cases.
 Mutations or partial deletions that alter CYP21A also are common.
 The estimated prevalence is one case per 60 individuals in the general population but increases to one in three in select genetically isolated communities with a smaller gene pool.
 CAH, which is caused by 21-hydroxylase deficiency, is found in all populations, whereas 11-beta-hydroxylase deficiency is more common in individuals of Iranian, Jewish, or Moroccan descent.
 Disease severity and phenotypic presentation vary depending on the location and extent of gene mutations or deletions, which lead to complex allelic variations.
 For example, almost 300 CYP21A2 mutations have been identified, making genotyping these individuals a cumbersome undertaking.
 Patients with classic CAH may present as simple virilizing CAH or salt-wasting CAH and are usually diagnosed in infancy while patients with nonclassic CAH may be asymptomatic or present with a milder form of virilization postnatally.

 Since all forms of CAH have an autosomal recessive pattern of inheritance, both sexes are equally affected.
 However, because of the accumulated testosterone or precursor hormones, the phenotypic expression may be different in both genders.
 CAH is usually obvious at birth or soon after because of the ambiguous genitals, early virilization, or salt wasting.
 Atypical cases may be recognized around puberty with the presence of virilizing signs or oligomenorrhea in females.

 CAH is associated with a defective gene.
 The most common gene defect in 95% of cases is on CYP21A2, which is the gene coding for 21-hydroxylase, which is found on 6p21.3 as part of the human leukocyte antigen (HLA) complex.
 Inefficiency produced by the specific alleles found in each patient introduces variability.
-Milder degrees of inefficiency leads to excessive sex hormone effects in childhood or adolescence.
+Milder degrees of inefficiency lead to excessive sex hormone effects in childhood or adolescence.
 The mildest form interferes with ovulation and fertility in adults.

-The histological features of CAH include:
+The histological features of congenital adrenal hyperplasia include:

-The symptoms of CAH include:
+The symptoms of congenital adrenal hyperplasia include:

 Under-virilization may occur in XY males, which may cause female external genitalia.
 In females, hypogonadism may cause sexual infantilism or abnormal pubertal development and infertility.

 Female infants will have ambiguous genitalia because of exposure to high concentrations of androgens in-utero.
 Congenital adrenal hyperplasia due to 21-hydroxylase deficiency is a common cause of ambiguous genitalia in genotypically normal female infants (46XX).
 Females less severely affected may present with early pubarche.
-Young women may present with oligomenorrhea polycystic ovaries and hirsutism (polycystic ovarian syndrome).
+Young women may present with oligomenorrhea, polycystic ovaries, and hirsutism (polycystic ovarian syndrome).

 Most males have no signs of CAH at birth.
 However, some may present with hyperpigmentation and penile enlargement while those with salt-wasting disease present early with hyponatremia and hypovolemia.
 Males with non-salt-wasting disease present later with signs of virilization.
 In rare forms, males are under-masculinized.

 A two-tier approach to the diagnosis of CAH is recommended.
 The initial screening test is done by measuring serum 17OHP to screen for 21-hydroxylase deficiency.
-If positive, then repeat 17OHP test should be obtained along with measurement of the serum electrolyte panel.
+If positive, then a repeat 17OHP test should be obtained along with a measurement of the serum electrolyte panel.
 Classic 21-hydroxylase deficiency causes 17 alpha-hydroxyprogesterone blood levels greater than 242 nmol/L.

-Neonatal screening programs typically have specific reference ranges by weight and gestational age because high levels may be seen in sick, stressed or premature infants without congenital adrenal hyperplasia.
+Neonatal screening programs typically have specific reference ranges by weight and gestational age because high levels may be seen in sick, stressed, or premature infants without congenital adrenal hyperplasia.
 Salt-wasting patients may have higher 17 alpha-hydroxyprogesterone levels than non-salt-wasting patients.
 In mild cases, 17 alpha-hydroxyprogesterone may not be elevated initially, but it will rise during a corticotropin stimulation test.
 In many countries, children are screened for 21-hydroxylase at birth.
 This test will detect elevated levels of 17-hydroxyprogesterone.
-Identifying patients with high levels can result in early treatment and a relatively normal life.
+Identifying patients with high levels can result in early treatment and relatively normal life.

 Genetic analysis may be helpful, but it is unnecessary if classic clinical, and laboratory findings are present.